w4bo/AA2425-unibo-mldm/slides/00-introduction.md

 # Office hours

-- Lectures start/end 10 minutes later/earlier than the time stated in the teaching calendar
+Lectures start/end 10 minutes later/earlier than the time stated in the teaching calendar

+- **Arrive ON TIME**

-- You can ask questions before/after each lecture
+You can ask questions before/after each lecture

 - ... or send an email to book an appointment

-If you need help for coding and labs, *you can ask the tutor*!
+If you need help for coding and labs, *you can ask me or the designed tutor*!

+- Remember, "I do not know how to code" is not a valid excuse!

 # Tentative outline